xeruf/mostr/README.md

 with tags for filtering,
 since hierarchies cannot be changed.
-Filtering by a tag is just as easy as selecting a task and more flexible.
+Filtering by a tag is just as easy as activating a task and more flexible.

 Using subtasks has two main advantages:
 - ability to accumulate time tracked